Trust, Happiness, and Pro-Social Behavior

 with Benito Müller, Jen Allan, and Luis Gomez-Echeverri

-European Capacity Building Initiative Policy Report (2021).
-Covered by Carbon Brief and the Financial Times.
+European Capacity Building Initiative Policy Report (2021) - see also our 2024 Update.
+Covered by Carbon Brief, Inside Climate News, and the Financial Times.

 This is my Rifle - On US Police Militarisation and Crime